 Volunteering abroad in my opinion is one of the best experiences you can have while travelling – and not only.
-Volunteering in Russia with AIESEC and WWOOF in the USA are some of my best memories – I got to know life in these countries well and they taught me a lot.
+Volunteering in Russia with AIESEC, WWOOF in the USA and Workaway in Thailand are some of my best memories – I got to know life in these countries well and they taught me a lot.

 But do others have equally positive impressions from volunteering abroad or is it my impression only?
 In order to check it, I approached Polish travel bloggers and I asked them – do they think it’s worth volunteering abroad?